lwjohnst86/tagDiabetes/doc/manuscript.md

 ## Variable calculation and statistical analysis

 Insulin sensitivity and beta-cell function indices were computed using the OGTT glucose and insulin data.
-Insulin sensitivity was assessed using HOMA2-%S [@Levy1998a] using the HOMA2 Calculator and the Insulin Sensitivity Index (ISI) [@Matsuda1999].
-HOMA largely reflects hepatic insulin resistance, while ISI reflects whole-body insulin sensitivity [@AbdulGhani2007].
+Insulin sensitivity was assessed using the Insulin Sensitivity Index (ISI) [@Matsuda1999] and HOMA2-%S [@Levy1998a] using the HOMA2 Calculator.
+HOMA largely reflects hepatic insulin sensitivity, while ISI reflects whole-body insulin sensitivity [@AbdulGhani2007].
 Beta-cell function was assessed using the Insulinogenic Index [@Wareham1995] over HOMA-IR [@Matthews1985] (IGI/IR) and the Insulin Secretion-Sensitivity Index-2 (ISSI-2) [@Retnakaran2009].
-IGI/IR is a measure of the first phase of insulin secretion while ISSI-2 is analogous to the disposition index (but using OGTT values).
+IGI/IR is a measure of the first phase of insulin secretion while ISSI-2 is analogous to the disposition index (but is calculated using OGTT values).
 Each index has been validated against gold standard measures [@Matthews1985; @Hermans1999a; @Matsuda1999; @Retnakaran2009].
 Specific formulas for each OGTT-derived measure can be found in the Supplementary Material.